Forecasting the E_G measurements from the photometric and spectroscopic surveys of Chinese Space Station Survey Telescope (CSST): Analysis framework

 \subsection{Observational definition of \texorpdfstring{$E_G$}{EG}}

-The next generation of weak lensing surveys will provide about ten times larger sky coverage than current ones~\cite{laureijs2011euclid,ivezic2019lsst,CSST2026}, which is ideal for harmonic-space statistics.
-This expansion, combined with the growing maturity of accurate $\kappa$ reconstruction methods for masked shear catalog~\cite{ShiY2024}, enhances the practical benefits of power spectrum analysis, including easier theoretical modeling and covariance estimation, among others.
-Consequently, we focus this work on harmonic-space forecasts for $E_G$.
+The next generation of weak lensing surveys will provide about ten times larger sky coverage than current ones~\citep{laureijs2011euclid,ivezic2019lsst,CSST2026}, which is ideal for harmonic-space statistics. {This expansion, combined with the growing maturity of accurate $\kappa$ reconstruction methods for masked shear catalogs (e.g.,~\citealt{ShiY2024}), further enhances the practical advantages of power spectrum analysis, including easier theoretical modeling and covariance estimation.} Consequently, we focus this work on harmonic-space forecasts for $E_G$.
 Under the Limber approximation, the angular power spectra of galaxy-galaxy lensing ($C^{g\kappa}_\ell$) and galaxy clustering ($C^{gg}_\ell$) can be written as follows:

-where $f_g(z)$ is the galaxy redshift distribution, $\chi(z)$ is the comoving distance to redshift $z$, and $\ell$ is the multipole moment.
-The lensing kernels is defined respectively as:
+where $f_g(z)$ is the galaxy redshift distribution, $\chi(z)$ is the comoving distance to redshift $z$, and $\ell$ is the multipole moment. { For a realistic source galaxy sample, the effective lensing kernel is obtained by integrating over the source redshift distribution: